GilOliveira/schemadotorg/modules/schemadotorg_subtype/README.md

 Introduction
 ------------

-The Schema.org Blueprints Subtype module allows more specificity without having to create dedicated entity types for every appropriate Schema.type.
+The Schema.org Blueprints Subtype module allows defining more specificity without creating dedicated entity types for every appropriate Schema.type.

 For example, the subtypes for <http://schema.org/Event> are mainly for adding a little extra specificity about an Event.
 Most event subtypes do not need to